All About Wholesale Scientific Products Sales Representatives

 Salary for a Wholesale Scientific Products Sales Representative

-The salary for Wholesale Scientific Products Sales Representatives ranges between about $39,960 and $156,630 a year.
+The typical yearly salary for Wholesale Scientific Products Sales Representatives is somewhere between $39,960 and $156,630.

 Wholesale Scientific Products Sales Representatives who work in Wyoming, Delaware, or Maryland, make the highest salaries.